todogroup/governance/OSPO-Associate-Program.md

 There are a lot of initiatives & resources where an OSPO Associate can get involved that are listed in the TODO ORG README file: https://github.com/todogroup

-If you would like to know where your spcecific project initiatives could fit in the TODO programs or would like to know more details, please contact ana@todogroup.org and she will schedule a Sync call to answer any questions.
+If you would like to know where your specific project initiatives could fit in the TODO programs or would like to know more details, please contact ana@todogroup.org and she will schedule a Sync call to answer any questions.

 > Note: OSPO Associate Program is different from TODO Group Membership and not entitled to member benefits.